-Upon completion of this offering, 11,066,767 shares of our common stock will be outstanding, assuming no exercise of the underwriters' overallotment option.
-Of these shares, 11,000,000 shares of our common stock sold in this offering will be freely tradable without restriction or limitation under the Securities Act, less that number of shares purchased by our affiliates in the offering.
+Upon completion of this offering, 17,016,767 shares of our common stock will be outstanding, based on the number of shares outstanding on August 31, 2004, assuming no exercise of the underwriters' overallotment option.
+Of these shares, 17,000,000 shares of our common stock sold in this offering will be freely tradable without restriction or limitation under the Securities Act, less that number of shares purchased by our affiliates.
 Any shares purchased in this offering by our affiliates will be subject to the public information, manner of sale and volume limitations of Rule 144 under the Securities Act of 1933.